So what went wrong?

 Secondly, the audience prefers it if you pause every now and again.
 Instead of choreographing in your pauses and having yet another thing you need to remember, why not just use the natural pause of your breath?
 The beauty of this is that you naturally want to breath at the end of a thought, which means it will always make grammatical sense.
 It also means that the pause will be perfectly positioned for the audience to absorb whatever nugget of information you have just imparted to them.
 You may know this information inside out, but your audience is hearing it for the first time.
 If you race through your presentation their ears will struggle to keep up and they will miss half of what you're saying.

 There is a big difference between a natural and unnatural pause.
 We fear the pause because we don't want to be standing up there doing nothing.
 We don't want to forget (or appear to have forgotten) what we are saying.
 We don't want to appear manipulative.
 We don't want to be boring.
 So don't manufacture your pauses, just allow them to happen.
+And stay present during a pause, don't abandon your connection with your audience just because you're not speaking.

 Remember: the more time you give yourself to breathe between each thought, the more relaxed you will be.
 The more relaxed you are, the less likely you will be to forget what you are saying and the more likely you are to remember why you enjoy your topic to begin with.
 The more confident, relaxed and engaged you are, the more receptive, relaxed and engaged your audience will be.